 If he likes it, isn’t bored and is learning, let’s keep to it and further build on it.

-Here are 2 reasons why I like to REPEAT play routines with my toddlers:
+Here are two reasons why I like to repeat play routines:

 They like it.
 Toddlers like repetition.
 Seeing the same thing happen each time is reassuring and quite fascinating.
 “Will X happen if I do Y?”
 Repetition helps them to realize they have some control in producing an expected result.
 As most of us know, toddlers like control.